jserumaga/simple_shell/README.md

-This is a REDME file for the group project 0x16.
-C - Simple Shell Team Project on C Simple Shell - Julius Pyton Sserumaga and Deborah Oduronbi.
+This is a README file for the group project 0x16.
+C - Simple Shell contributed by Julius Pyton Sserumaga and Deborah Oduronbi.
 The objective of the project is to Write a simple UNIX command interpreter.
 At the end of the project one nees to understand the following:
 1. Who designed and implemented the original Unix operating system